 - Heat a soup pot over medium heat

 - Cut the bacon in half and cook it in the soup pot, drain out on to a paper towel and wipe out the excess bacon fat, but leaving any stuck on bacon bits

 - Chop up the bacon into small bits

 - Add the olive oil, onion and garlic to the pot, saute for 3-5 minutes

 - Mix in 2 tbsp flour, stirring for 1 minute

 - Pour in the chicken broth, let it come to a boil

-- Add in the carrots and corn, simmer another 10 minutes covered (add an extra splash of chicken broth if the liquid gets too low)
+- Cover and simmer on med/low 10-15 minutes or until the potatoes are tender (add an extra splash of chicken broth if the liquid gets too low)

 - Turn the heat off